 Everyone 6 months of age and older is eligible to receive the first dose of the COVID-19 vaccine.
 Depending on the vaccine manufacturer and your age, there may be one, two or three doses needed to complete your primary series.
 In addition, there are booster doses available to help strengthen your protection over time.
 It takes two weeks after your last dose for the vaccine to protect you from COVID-19.

 COVID-19 is a new disease, caused by a coronavirus that has not previously been seen in humans.

-Although most people who have COVID-19 have mild symptoms, COVID-19 can also cause some people to get much sicker.
+COVID-19 affects people of all ages and while most people will have mild symptoms, COVID-19 can also cause some people to get much sicker.
 In a small number of people, it can lead to death.
-Older adults and people with serious health problems are at a higher risk.

 Chills or repeated shaking with chills